History of Kuwait: Political crisis and economic turmoil (2006–2026)

 In September 2020, Kuwait's Crown Prince Sheikh Nawaf Al-Ahmad Al-Jaber Al-Sabah became the 16th Emir of Kuwait and the successor to Emir Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, who died at the age of 91.
 In October 2020, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah was appointed as the Crown Prince.

 Since January 2021, Kuwait has been experiencing its worst political crisis in many decades.
 Kuwait is also facing a looming debt crisis according to various media sources.
 Kuwait is widely considered the region's most oil-dependent country with the least amount of economic diversification.
 According to the World Economic Forum, Kuwait is the least economically developed Gulf country.
 Kuwait has the weakest infrastructure in the entire GCC region.

 In March 2021, the Kuwaiti ministerial court ordered the detention of Sheikh Khaled Al Jarrah, who was then arrested and imprisoned.

 On April 13, 2021, a Kuwaiti court ordered the detention of former prime minister Sheikh Jaber Al-Mubarak Al-Hamad Al-Sabah on corruption charges related to the 'Army Fund.'
 He is the first former Kuwaiti prime minister to face pre-trial detention over graft charges.
 The crimes allegedly took place during Jaber Al-Sabah's 2001–11 term as defense minister.

 In August 2021, Sheikh Ahmed Al-Fahad attended court in Switzerland alongside three of the other four defendants.
 In September 2021, the Swiss court convicted Sheikh Ahmed Al-Fahad of forgery along with the four other defendants.
 He denied wrongdoing and plans to appeal.

 In December 2023, Sheikh Mishal Al-Ahmad Al-Jaber Al-Sabah was appointed as 17th Emir of Kuwait after the death of Nawaf Al-Ahmad Al-Jaber Al-Sabah.

+Kuwait and the 2026 Iran War (2026–Present)

+In the 28th of February, Iran was attacked by the United States and Israel, in response, Iran attacked the gulf countries, including Kuwait, in the 1st day, Kuwait International Airport, Ali Al-Salem Airbase, Jaber Al-Ahmad Airbase, and other sites were attacked by Iranian Missiles and Drones.

+In the 1st of March, Kuwait's Port Shuaiba was attacked by Iran, killing 6 US soldiers, the first US casualties of the 2026 Iran War, the United States Embassy was also hit by drones.